-ProfileDominic’s domestic practice includes commercial, property and personal injury.
-He is registered with the Civil Mediation Council as a Civil and Commercial Mediator.
+ProfileDominic’s practice includes commercial, property and personal injury (including credit hire).
+He is a registered Civil and Commercial Mediator with the Civil Mediation Council, and offers online and telephone mediation services: www.ResolvedOnline.com.
 Dominic is also the editor of Jus Cogens, the online journal providing news, expert analysis and compelling opinion on public and private international law and arbitration for those with an international aspect to their practice.

 Dominic can be instructed directly, without having to involve a solicitor.
 He is registered on the Direct Access Portal.
 Dominic is also a member of Advocate (the Bar’s national charity), matching him with members of the public who need help, are unable to obtain legal aid, and cannot afford to pay.

 Prior to pupillage, Dominic was judicial assistant in the Court of Appeal to Sir Brian Leveson, the former President of the Queen’s Bench Division.
 He was also researcher in construction law at a leading set of barristers’ chambers, public international law at the British Institute of International and Comparative Law, and national implementation measures (nuclear disarmament, non-proliferation, development and use of chemical weaponry) at the Verification Research, Training and Information Centre.
 Dominic is an Associate of King’s College London.

 For daily case digests, connect with Dominic on LinkedIn and follow him on Twitter.

 'UK Autonomous Sanctions System: Substantial Increase in the Costs of Compliance?'
 (Jus Cogens, March 2020) available at https://www.lambchambers.co.uk/jus-cogens/uk-autonomous-sanctions-system-substantial-increase-in-the-costs-of-compliance/